 Coffee drinks and alcoholic drinks can be calorie bombs, and they can also wreak havoc on your sleep.
 When choosing your beverages throughout the day, keep an eye on your caffeine consumption.
 A good rule for good sleep is to switch over to decaf, herbal tea, or other drinks without caffeine starting around 2:00 every afternoon.
 Along the same lines, be careful with alcohol.
 It’s best to have your last drink about 3 hours before it’s time for sleep.
 Alcohol can make you fall asleep faster, but alcohol disrupts sleep later in the night, leading to more frequent awakenings and less deep sleep.

 When creating a plan for a healthier lifestyle, don’t just think about your waking health.
-Make your sleep health a priority too.
-Choosing food and drinks that are good for your waistline, staying active during the day, and getting plenty of shut-eye at night will yield amazing rewards in no time at all.
+Make your sleep and immune system health a priority too.
+Choosing food and drinks that are good for your waistline, finding answers to the questions “what foods impact my sleep?” and “do allergies affect sleep?” staying active during the day, and getting plenty of shut-eye at night will yield amazing rewards in no time at all.